 Growth in passenger traffic

-Alaska’s revenue passenger miles (or RPM) increased by 7.9% to 2,496 million in January, lower than the 9.1% growth recorded in December.
-This was driven by a 9.3% rise in revenue passengers.
-Passenger growth in 2014 was 6.8%, driving traffic up by 6.5% to 30,712 million from 28,833 million in the previous year.
-For more information, refer to Alaska Airline Group fundamentally strong, cheap.
+Alaska Air Group’s revenue passenger miles (or RPM) increased by 9.1% to 2,559 million in December 2014, which was driven by an 8.8% rise in revenue passengers.
+The year-to-date growth in passengers was 6.8%, driving its RPM up by 6.5% to 30,712 million from 28,833 million in the previous year.
+For an in-depth look at the company, please refer to Alaska Airline Group fundamentally strong, cheap.

 For a complete company overview of Alaska Airlines, read Market Realist’s series, An investor’s guide to Alaska Airlines’ operations.